drewbarontini/minder/README.md

 ### Logo

-If you want to use a logo instead of the title you set above:
+If you want to use a logo instead of the title text you set above:

 1. Add your logo to `source/assets/images`.
 2. Add the `logo` element with the appropriate filename: